Test Vehicle’s MSRP: $36,695 (Base Trim MSRP): $29,195

 The suspension on the N-Line might be too firm for some

-The roomy midsize sedan is available in several trims with a variety of powertrains.
+The roomy Sonata is available in several trims with a variety of powertrains.
 Pricing for the base Sonata starts out the gate under $30,000.
-In this day and time where the average transaction price of a new vehicle is on the heels of approaching $50,000, the Sonata is one of the few affordable vehicles available on the market place.
-Moreover, its one of the few sedans available in the segment as consumer appetites have shifted toward crossovers, SUVs and trucks.
+Ironically, in this day and time where the average transaction price of a new vehicle is on the heels of approaching $50,000, the Sonata is one of the few affordable vehicles available on the marketplace.

 The Sonata we reviewed was powered by the Korean’s N-Line performance brand.
-Our five-seater Sonata was outfitted with a peppy 4-cylinder turbo engine, which produced close to 300-horsepower.
+Our five-seater front wheel drive Sonata was outfitted with a peppy 4-cylinder turbo engine, which produced close to 300-horsepower.
+In addition to the power, our test vehicle was outfitted with such features as 19-inch wheels, a power panoramic roof and a co-pilot assist highway driving system.

 Competition: 2025 Honda Accord; 2025 Nissan Altima; 2025 Kia K8 and 2025 Toyota Camry